paulbrowne-irl/knowledgebase-elastic-rag/readme.md

-# Allow colleagues to talk to your documents
+# Respond to Emails using Local Knowledge

 Many organisations/individuals have piles of documents containing valuable information but are little used after their initial creation.